-A Lack of Emotional Literacy
+Social Stigma and a Lack of Emotional Literacy

-“Due to social stigma, men report depression or seek mental health treatment far less often than women,” Mackenzi Kingdon, licensed mental health counselor, begins.
-“Beyond this, men are not usually exposed to emotional vocabulary in the same way women are.
-At a young age, women are taught to share a range of emotions.
+The tough-guy act stems from the social stigma that says men don’t have feelings or are supposed to be strong.
+Mackenzi Kingdon, a Licensed Mental Health Counselor, explains: “Due to social stigma, men report depression or seek mental health treatment far less often than women.”
+On the other hand, the struggle to explain or articulate how they’re feeling can often be explained by their upbringing.
+“Men are not usually exposed to emotional vocabulary in the same way women are,” Kingdon explains.
+“At a young age, women are taught to share a range of emotions.
 Boys are often taught the opposite: ‘Big boys don’t cry!’
 ‘Man up!’”

 Kingdon goes on to explain that this lack of emotional literacy doesn’t just hinder their ability to explain how they’re feeling, but to understand and identify their feelings themselves.
 “When you don’t have the language to explain something to someone else, it is just as hard to explain it to yourself,” she says.

 Both men and women can experience a wide range of depression symptoms from general unhappiness and dissatisfaction to sleep disturbances, feelings of guilt, and changes in weight.
 Here is a more comprehensive list:

 - General discontent